abbeyroad7/Terra-CotS/content/World/Misc/Naming Conventions.md

 Many of the names I've chosen for the campaign follow Proto-Norse/Germanic/French linguistic models.
-Using these as a template, I've adapted compounded words to fit more naturally into an English pronunciation.
+Using these as a template, I've compounded and altered the words to fit naturally into an English pronunciation.

 Examples include:
 - [[Aiskhel]] = Corpse hell